bernardolansing/faltometro_ufrgs/README.md

 The app is supposed to work on any 5.0+ (Lollipop or newer) Android device.
 If you are having trouble running it on your Android device, please text me as instructed in [contact](#contact) session.

-In order to build the application for Android, you have to run `flutter build apk --release --no-tree-shake-icons`.